anniebishai/COVID-Vaccinations-and-US-Politics/README.md

 *Green Cluster*

 - These counties have the highest vaccine hesitancy, but their vaccination rates are in the middle of the pack.
-This could be due to the red cluster's vaccination averages being brought down by non-reporting.
+This could be due to the orange cluster's vaccination averages being brought down by non-reporting.
-- These counties are generally rural (metro status=0); their social vulnerability is high as measured by socioeconomic status and about the same overall as the red cluster's.
+- These counties are generally rural (metro status=0); their social vulnerability is high as measured by socioeconomic status and about the same overall as the orange cluster's.
 - Trump won the election in 94.8% of these counties, the highest percent among all the clusters.
 - Overall this cluster appears demographically and politically similar to Cluster 2.

 *Yellow Cluster*

 - These counties have the lowest hesitancy and highest vaccination rates overall.
-- These counties are most urban (metro status=1) on average and comprise the largest total population (about 5x the population of the green cluster and 8x the population of the red cluster).
+- These counties are most urban (metro status=1) on average and comprise the largest total population (about 5x the population of the green cluster and 8x the population of the orange cluster).
 - These counties have the lowest social vulnerability rankings overall and by socioeconomic status, but they contain more minority population than the green cluster.
 - These counties had the lowest rates of voting for Trump, with Trump victory occurring in 64% of counties compared to 83% nationwide.

-*Red Cluster*
+*Orange Cluster*

 - Most counties that did not report vaccination data are in this cluster.
 Nearly half of these counties are in Texas.
 - Possibly due to non-reporting, these counties' vaccination rates are the lowest.
 The hesitancy rates (17.8% on average are highly hesitant), however, support the hypothesis that vaccination efforts have in fact faced barriers in these counties.